sammygb26/Obsidian/Learning/CS/Questions/Network Security Questions.md

 	To allow applications to speak to one another they lie on different ports.
 When an IP packet arrived on the computer the transport layer protocol within will contain a port which will allow the packet to be forwarded to a specific program.

 ---
+What are the steps in the TCP handshake? #flashcard #CS #NetworkSecurity
+	1) A TCP TYN packet with Seq=x (some random number) is sent to the server
+	2) The server sends back TCP SYN-ACK packet with Seq=y (some random number) and Ack = x+1.
+	3) The client sends back a TCP-ACK packet with Seq=x+1 and Y=y+1.

+---
+What is the aim of a Syn Flooding attack? #flashcard #CS #NetworkSecurity
+	Here an adversary sends thousands of Syn packets to a server without responding to them.
+This creates thousands of entries in the server's TCP table.
+This causes a DoS on the server as it cannot reply to legitimate responses.

+---
+What are the upsides and downsides of the TCP flooding attack? #flashcard #CS #NetworkSecurity
+	One downside it the **adversary's IP** must be used and it is only effective against small targets.

+---
+What is an upgrade to a basic TCP syn flood attack? #flashcard #CS #NetworkSecurityR1
+	The we can forge our IP addresses this way all the SYN-ACKs will be send to random addresses, this hides us and reduces out bandwidth usage.

+---
+What is the smurfing attack? #flashcard #CS #NetworkSecurityR1
+	In smurfing ICMP ping is used on the broadcast address with the source set to our victim.

+---